 The thing about New Year’s Resolutions is that the moment life stuff happens and throws us off our path we feel like we’ve failed and often abandon the goals and resolutions.

 But with a word of the year you can still use it to steer you back on track.
 You use it to make better decisions.
 You use it to ground you when things are hard, or you feel bad about yourself.

 Choosing a word of the year is more about the journey, which is exactly the point of life.
 There’s no specific arrival in life, simply the journey.

 Remember, the process of choosing a word of the year is intended to be mindful, grounded, inspiring, and empowering.
 There is no rush to pick the word.
 Be honest and truthful with yourself.
 Pick the word when you are ready, or when the word finds you.
 This is a kinder process that allows for expansive thought and reflection.

-Again, if you’d like to use my free workbook to guide you on choosing a word of the year with an epic list of the word of the year ideas you can download it for free by joining my mailing list.
+Again, if you’d like to use my free workbook to guide you on choosing a word of the year with an epic list of the word of the year ideas you can download it for free using the box below.

 Have you ever picked a word of the year?
 How did it go?
 Did you find it useful?
 What effects did it have on your life?

 Likewise, will this be your first time picking a word of the year?
 Let me know how you find the process.
 I’d love you hear from you if you use to download and use my free workbook to help you with choosing your word of the year.

 Happy 2020, and I hope the good life unravels for you.